Low Interest Personal Loans

 However, some lenders charge fees for making extra repayments or exiting a loan early, to make up for the interest payments they’d be missing out on.
 Be sure to check whether getting out of debt with your lender won’t accidentally cost you more than you expected!

 Ever wished you could free up some of the extra money you’d paid towards a loan so you put it to use elsewhere?
-Some low interest personal loans offer a redraw facility, which allows you to do just that.
+Some low interest personal loans offer a redraw facility, which lets you do just that.

 If you’re ahead on your personal loan repayments, a redraw facility can be used to withdraw your surplus funds when you need them, subject to the lender’s terms and conditions.
-The added flexibility offered by a redraw facility can help you get ahead on your personal loan repayments with confidence, knowing that even if a financial emergency was to arise, your extra cash won’t be locked up in your loan and inaccessible.
+The added flexibility offered by a redraw facility can help you get ahead on your personal loan repayments with confidence, knowing that even if a financial emergency was to arise, your extra cash won’t be locked up and inaccessible in your loan.

 If you don’t have a lot of cash saved up in your bank account, paying a full deposit on a personal loan could be a challenge.